Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Parameter List (FPL)](https://github.com/victorsndvg/FPL): Fortran 2003 library that can manage the parameters of a program from a single point, by victorsndvg.
 FPL is an extendible container (dictionary) of <Key, Value> pairs, where the Key is a character string and the Value can be, by the default, of the basic data types.

-[Fortran Template Library (FTL)](https://github.com/SCM-NV/ftl): generic containers, versatile algorithms, easy string manipulation, and more
+[Fortran Template Library (FTL)](https://github.com/SCM-NV/ftl): generic containers, versatile algorithms, easy string manipulation, and more, by Robert Rüger and Tomáš Trnka.
+It is heavily inspired by C++'s standard library, especially the part that is commonly referred to as the Standard Template Library (STL).

 [Fortran Template Library (FTL)](https://github.com/ffadrique/FTL): object-oriented implementation of generic containers similar to the C++ STL (Standard Template Library), by Fran Martinez Fadrique.
 Not all elements present in STL are implemented in FTL, yet the documentation in http://www.cplusplus.com/reference/stl/ can be used as generic conceptual reference.

 [fstack](https://github.com/jake-87/fstack): custom stack type for Fortran 2003 that implements a C-style stack, by jake-87.
 The advantage of this model is that one can have multiple stacks at any one time, so there is no need to juggle them -- just allocate another one.

-[FTObjectLibrary](https://github.com/trixi-framework/FTObjectLibrary): provides a collection of reference counted Fortran 2003 classes to facilitate writing generic object oriented Fortran programs
+[FTObjectLibrary](https://github.com/trixi-framework/FTObjectLibrary): provides a collection of reference counted Fortran 2003 classes to facilitate writing generic object oriented Fortran programs, by David A. Kopriva et al.

 [gFTL](https://github.com/Goddard-Fortran-Ecosystem/gFTL): provides a mechanism to easily create robust containers and associated iterators which can be used within Fortran applications, from Goddard-Fortran-Ecosystem.
 The primary methods are intended to be as close to their C++ STL analogs as possible.
 Also see [gFTL-shared](https://github.com/Goddard-Fortran-Ecosystem/gFTL-shared)